swahareddy/swahareddy.github.io/blogs/ait_macroeco.md

     </figure>
 </div>

-And the best part of all this is that now when I see an article or tweet about repo rate, quantitaive easing etc, I am able to follow the train of thought.
+And the best part of all this is that now when I see an article or tweet about repo rate, quantitative easing etc, I am able to follow the train of thought.
 I am not afraid of those articles anymore!

 <!-- <img src="ait_macroeco_images/class.jpeg" width="50%"> -->